-Quantitative Standard for Accelerated Pre-licensure BSN Program
+Quantitative Standard for Accelerated Undergraduate BSN Program

 Each student should matriculate at the pace of his or her plan of study.
-The rate of progression is shown in each of the plans below; as a student moves from one semester to the next the number of two plated, credit hours (bottom row) should increase.
+The rate of progression is shown in each of the plans below; as a student moves from one semester to the next the number of completed credit hours (bottom row) should increase.